 Washington National Cathedral, Washington, D.C.

 The sixth largest cathedral in the world, second largest in the United States, was constructed between 1912 and 1990 in an imitation of the English Gothic style.
-It consists mainly of an eight-bay nave and 300-foot tower.
+It consists mainly of an eight-bay nave and 301-foot tower.
 Of its more than 200 stained-glass windows, the Space Window, complete with a fragment of lunar rock, is the best known.

 St. Patrick’s Cathedral, New York City

 The country’s largest Catholic cathedral occupies an entire New York City block.
-Facing Fifth Avenue, the Patrick’s white marble and stone structure, built between 1858 and 1879, has hosted the funerals of famous people and many of the fallen police officers and firefighters in the 9/11 attacks.
+Facing Fifth Avenue, St. Patrick’s white marble and stone structure, built between 1858 and 1879, has hosted the funerals of famous people and many of the fallen police officers and firefighters in the 9/11 attacks.
 A vast interior, seating over 2,000 people, is flooded with natural light streaming through stained-glass windows.
-Two 330-foot spires bookend the façade and provide a refreshing alternative to surrounding skyscrapers.
+Two 330-foot spires bookend the façade and provide a refreshing alternative to the surrounding skyscrapers.

 Cathedral Basilica of Saint Louis, St. Louis

-The majority of construction took place from 1908 to 1926, yet the defining element, the mosaic, was not completed until 1988.
-The interior of Cathedral Basilica of Saint Louis houses one of the largest mosaics in the world; over 41 million pieces of finely detailed glass give the walls and ceiling the appearance of a fluid painting rather than an assemblage of glass.
+The majority of its construction took place from 1908 to 1926, yet the defining element, the mosaic, was not completed until 1988.
+The interior of Cathedral Basilica of Saint Louis houses one of the largest mosaics in the world; over 41.5 million pieces of finely detailed glass give the walls and ceiling the appearance of a fluid painting rather than an assemblage of glass.
 The exterior, which consists of two towers and three domes, is Romanesque and a distinguished form on the St. Louis skyline.